About jaundice in newborns

 This isn’t usually a problem during a first pregnancy because the mother’s and the baby’s bloodstreams don’t mix.
 But during the delivery, some of the baby’s blood might mix with the mother’s blood.
 The mother then develops antibodies that become active during her next pregnancy and cross the placenta to attack a second baby’s red blood cells.

 The destruction of these red blood cells in the second baby releases bilirubin into that baby’s bloodstream, which results in jaundice.
 If this happens, you usually see it in the first 24 hours after birth.

 Biliary atresia is a rare cause of jaundice in babies.

-It happens when the tiny tubes that carry bile from the liver to the intestine get scarred.
+It happens when the tiny tubes that carry bile from the liver to the intestine don’t work.
 Babies with this condition usually grow normally and look well at first, but they get very ill with serious liver disease if they aren’t diagnosed and treated early.

 Symptoms of jaundice in newborns

-Newborn jaundice causes your baby’s skin and the whites of her eyes to go a yellow colour.
+Newborn jaundice causes your baby’s skin and the whites of their eyes to go a yellow colour.
 The jaundice typically starts on the face and head.

 If the level of bilirubin increases, the colour spreads to the body.
 Babies might also be drowsy and have feeding difficulties.

-You should take your baby to the GP if:
+You should take your baby to the GP if your baby:

-- your baby is unwell, feeding poorly and not gaining enough weight
+- is unwell, feeding poorly and not gaining enough weight